devxrachit/devxrachit/README.md

 ---

-### What I'm actually good at

-I build full-stack products end to end and I'm comfortable on both sides of the stack.
-On the frontend that's **Next.js / React / TypeScript** with an eye for accessible, fast interfaces.
-On the backend it's **FastAPI + Celery + Redis** for async work that has to be reliable — the kind of job processing where "mostly works" isn't good enough.
-I containerize with **Docker** and lean on **TensorFlow / Keras** for the vision and OCR work.

-The thread through all of it: I care about systems that fail predictably and recover cleanly.
+### Stuff I've built

+**OCR field-extraction service** — FastAPI + Celery + Redis + Docker, Tesseract doing the actual reading.
+Extraction runs as background jobs so the API doesn't block while a document churns.
+This one's actually runnable, not a screenshot.

+**Satellite imagery research** — The CNN–Transformer–LSTM thing.
+Tricky part was getting the spatial and temporal sides to cooperate instead of one drowning out the other.
+Paper's in progress.

+**UNet segmentation** — Keras U-Net for satellite imagery, scored on Dice / mIoU.
+Mostly taught me that the model is the easy part and the data wrangling is where the time goes.

 ---

-### Selected work
+### What I work with

-**OCR field-extraction service** — Async document pipeline (FastAPI · Celery · Redis · Docker · Tesseract).
-Built to handle extraction as background jobs so the API stays responsive under load.
-Real, runnable, not a demo.

-**Satellite imagery research** — Hybrid CNN–Transformer–LSTM for environmental monitoring, currently being written up for IEEE submission.
-The interesting problem is fusing spatial and temporal signal without the model collapsing into one or the other.

-**UNet semantic segmentation** — Deep U-Net in Keras for satellite imagery, evaluated on Dice / mIoU.
-Where I learned that data plumbing is 80% of the work.

----

-### Stack

 **Frontend** — Next.js · React · TypeScript · Tailwind
-**Backend** — FastAPI · Celery · Redis · Node.js · Python
+**Backend** — FastAPI · Celery · Redis · Node · Python
 **ML / Vision** — TensorFlow · Keras · OpenCV · NumPy
 **Infra** — Docker · Linux · Vercel · Git